If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

 - “twitter:data1″ content=”Troy Miller.”

-When building a website or publishing articles – ask how do I tag this information with Semantic metadata to achieve Semantic Web Standards for SEO?
+When building a website or publishing articles – ask how can I tag this information to achieve Semantic Web Standards?

-It’s always good to check your pages & posts when publishing to see if the SM, Open Graph & Twitter Card metatags are correct in your page source code.
+Check your pages & posts when publishing to see if the SM, OG, & TC metatags are correct in your page source code & by test posting in socials.

 Achieving Semantic Web Standards

-Semantic Web Standards improve the effectiveness of search engines, websites & social media to deliver on search queries & provide better visual displays using cards.
+Semantic Web Standards like Schema Markup improve the effectiveness of search engines to deliver on search queries.

-To see examples of my SM, Open Graph or Twitter Card metatags on this page – in Chrome, right click on the page, & select “View Page Source.”
+To see examples of my SM, OG, or TC metatags on this page – in Chrome, right click on the page, & select “View Page Source.”

-If you need assistance adding SM, Open Graph or Twitter Card metatags to your website, send me an email with your URL & request for assistance.
+If you need assistance adding SM, OG, or TC metatags to your website, send me an email with your URL & request for assistance.

 What is your favourite Semantic Web Standard?
 Let me know in the comments below.